Uganda Net Pay Calculator 2025

 Phone: +256 705 860 416

-This tool calculates an employee's net income by subtracting PAYE (Pay As You Earn) based on the bands below
+Our Uganda PAYE calculator 2025 calculates an employee's net income by subtracting PAYE (Pay As You Earn) tax based on the progressive tax bands below.
+These rates are updated according to the latest Uganda Revenue Authority guidelines.

 Monthly Taxable Pay (Ush) | Rate of Tax (%) |